RubikCubikx/MultiBot-Minecraft-Afk/README.md

 npm install mineflayer-pathfinder
 npm readline

+> Make all the important changes in the settings.json

 > Navigate to the Installation Path: Use the command below to navigate to the directory where MultiBot is installed:

 cd [path-to-your-MultiBot-directory]